 - Scenario 3: Layer 7 DPI inspection

 Background: One of the key product capabilities that is often integrated in the UPF is Deep Packet Inspection (DPI) based services.
 DPI is the examination of layer 7 (L7), which contains Uniform Resource Identifier (URI) information.
-In some cases, layer 3 (L3) and layer 4 (L4) analyzers that identify a trigger condition are insufficient for billing purposes, so layer 7 examination is used.It would be beneficial that the UPF can register its capabilities in the NRF and NRF provides them to SMF, without relying on the N4 interface.
+In some cases, layer 3 (L3) and layer 4 (L4) analyzers that identify a trigger condition are insufficient for billing purposes, so layer 7 examination is used.

+- Scenario 4: Energy efficiency and energy saving support in UPF.

+Background: To identify which UPFs are enabled with energy efficiency and energy saving features.

+It would be beneficial that the UPF can register its capabilities in the NRF and NRF provides them to SMF, without relying on the N4 interface.

 By adding the specific user plane functionalities of each UPF instance into the UPF Provisioning Information when registering in NRF, a consumer NF or an SMF can issue a request to the NRF including the UPF capabilities for proper UPF discovery and selection.